 Orange County school districts have made gains in the implementation of Social-Emotional Learning curriculum (SEL) and Restorative Practices (RP) district-wide to develop more positive, pro-social school cultures/climates by strengthening relationships between staff and students, staff-to-home relationships, student-to-student relationships, and increase students' sense of belonging to prevent the occurrence of negative behaviors that may lead to suspensions and expulsion.
 School staff receive training in Restorative Practices (RP).
 Restorative Practices have been integrated with Positive Behavior Interventions and Supports (PBIS) to ensure student expectations are taught and reinforced positively to increase students' social and emotional skills and a sense of relationship/belonging to the community.
 Professional development on topics such as Trauma Informed Education, SEL Classroom Management, and universal screening of Second Step Integration will continue to be presented to school staff.
 In addition, school site/classroom visits by district-level administrators are conducted regularly with feedback to support and improve the implementation of SEL and PBIS and collaboratively develop the next steps with school site administrators, teachers, and staff.
 A common practice for students expelled in grades K-5 is for the school district to suspend the expulsion order and refer the student to another school within the district of residence.
 School districts may also collaborate in the facilitation of enrollment of an expelled elementary school student into a different school district, when appropriate.
-School districts may refer expelled students to Skyview Elementary program, an Orange County Department of Education ACCESS program serving grades K-6.
-Skyview is a community school program designed to meet the needs of all at-promise children and offers community support programs for both the students and their families. ("At Promise" references the extraordinary raw potential every young person possesses.
-Those of us who work with youth from difficult backgrounds prefer the term "at-promise youth."
-The term views youth through a strength-based perspective.)
+School districts continue to have the option of referring expelled students to Skyview Elementary and Middle School, an Orange County Department of Education (OCDE) ACCESS program serving grades K-8.
+Skyview is a community elementary/middle school program designed to meet the needs of all at-promise children and offers community support programs for both the students and their families.

-Students in grades K-5 who are expelled may be served through the following school district or Orange County Department of Education alternative education programs:
+Students in grades K-5 who are expelled, may be served through the following school district or Orange County Department of Education alternative education programs:

-- Transfers within the home district (offered through suspended expulsion) to another school site. - Transfers to another school district. - Private school/Non-Public School (NPS) enrollment/placement (NPS is only for Special Education students) may be appropriately offered. - Blended/Online Learning Practices are available in some school districts. - OCDE ACCESS program serves students in grades K-6. - Students in grade 5, on a case-by-case basis, may be referred to other ACCESS school sites depending upon class composition at the time of referral.
+- Transfers within the home district which may include district community day school. - Skyview Elementary and Middle School, located in the city of Orange, is operated by the OCDE ACCESS program and serves students in grades K-8. - Students in grade 5, on a case-by-case basis, may be referred to other ACCESS school sites depending upon class composition at the time of referral.

-The Orange County Department of Education continues to review the ongoing need for an elementary-level regionalized community school program to serve elementary-aged students who may be expelled from their school district.
-Over the past six years, the number of expulsions for Orange County students in grades K-6, as reported to DataQuest, are as follows:
+The Orange County Department of Education continues to review the ongoing need for an elementary level regionalized community school program to serve elementary-aged students who may be expelled from their school district.
+Over the past five years, the number of expulsions for Orange County students in grades K-6, as reported to DataQuest, are as follows:

 Year K-3 4-6

+2014-15 0 7

+2015-16 0 7

+2016-17 0 10

 2017-18 0 9

 2018-19 0 9